brad-redlien/brad-redlien.github.io/projects/metasploit-psexec.md

 ### (B) Sysmon Network Connection Log

-I next investigated Sysmon’s Network Connection logs (Event ID 3) to verify whether the Netcat listener accepted an incoming connection from the attacker.
+I next investigated Sysmon’s Network Connection logs (`Sysmon Event ID 3`) to verify whether the Netcat listener accepted an incoming connection from the attacker.

   ![Image 33](/assets/img/metasploit-psexec/38.png)

   ![Image 34](/assets/img/metasploit-psexec/38.1.png)

-The Sysmon Event ID 3 entries confirm that the Netcat backdoor running on the Windows 10 machine received a remote connection from the attacker:
+The `Sysmon Event ID 3` entries confirm that the Netcat backdoor running on the Windows 10 machine received a remote connection from the attacker:

 -   Netcat launched from the Temp directory (`C:\Windows\Temp\nc.exe`).
 This is suspicious because the Temp directory is not a standard location for legitimate executables and attackers often use the Temp directory for staging tools.